 Where did the second generation of believers go?
 What happened to Timothy and Titus, Marcus and Onesimus and the others to whom the doctrine of the new faith had been committed?
 Why did they not write about the affairs of the Church, which we find so prevalent in the epistles of Peter and Paul and John and James and Jude?
 Why did they not leave any testimony at all about the destruction of the Jewish temple and city and nation?

-The apostle Paul had instructed Timothy, "what you have heard from me in the presence of many witnesses entrust to faithful men who will be able to teach others also" (2 TIMOTHY 2:2), and yet in the following decades we find that the Church was wrangling to find answers to the most basic tenets of its doctrine?
+The apostle Paul had instructed Timothy, "what you have heard from me in the presence of many witnesses entrust to faithful men who will be able to teach others also" (2 TIMOTHY 2:2), and yet in the years which followed we find that the Church was wrangling to find answers to the most basic tenets of its doctrine?
 It is as if they were groping in the dark for something which had been lost.
 Where were all those faithful men Timothy had been charged to teach and entrust the gospel with?
 And why in the following centuries was there a Church hierarchy constructed which had little if any resemblance to the Church of the first century, when the bishopric came to be styled after the Levitical priesthood of the Old Testament?

 We have a tremendous amount of testimony between the years A.D.
 30 and 70 but then it all goes deathly quiet.
-There is hardly a single testimony either in the Church or secular history for three or four decades of what was occurring during those lost years.
+There is hardly a single witness either in the Church or secular history of what was occurring during those lost years.
 And even after that, we have only a few scraps of tradition from a handful of individuals which was recalled by writers of the third and fourth centuries.
 If the Church was indeed thriving as ACTS would seem to indicate, then where did everybody go?
 Why was there nobody putting the pen to paper so as to depict for us some of the cataclysmic events which were transpiring in their time.
 Gradually a few traditions begin to take shape giving us some sort of idea what was going on, but nothing compared to what was written and preserved before A.D.
 70. How does one account for this if all of these believers were indeed still Missionizing the world?

 It was as if they had vanished and were no longer there.
 It was as if they had all died or disappeared into thin air.
 And that is indeed what appears to have actually happened.
 What other explanation can be given to explain what became of all those voices which were suddenly silenced?
 Christ returned and gathered together His church into heaven just as He had promised, just as He had warned them that He would, as a thief in the night.